oliviergimenez/capture-recapture-review/make_sense.md

   write_csv('papers_in_methodological_journals.csv')
 ```

 The next step is to annotate this file to determine the methods used.
-I’m afraid `R` cannot help, and I do it by hand.
-Takes me an hour or so.
+I’m afraid `R` cannot help, and I had to do it by hand.
+I read the >200 titles and abstracts and added my tags in an extra column.
+Took me 2 hours or so.
+The task was cumbersome but very interesting.
+I enjoyed seeing what my colleagues have been working on.
+There were a few papers that I didn't know the existence of, and several others that was pleased to spot again.
+The results are in [this file](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_methodological_journals_annotated.csv).

-By focusing the annotation on the methodological journals, I ignore all
-the methodological papers that have been published in other
-non-methodological journals like, among others, Ecology, Journal of
-Applied Ecology, Conservation Biology and Plos One which welcome
-methods.
-With the uptake of Methods in Ecology and Evolution, I assume
-that folks tend to publish more and more their methods here rather than
-Methods section of ecological journal.
+By focusing the annotation on the methodological journals, I ignore all the methodological papers that have been published in other non-methodological journals like, among others, Ecology, Journal of Applied Ecology, Conservation Biology and Plos One which welcome methods.
+With the uptake of Methods in Ecology and Evolution, I assume that folks tend to publish more and more their methods here rather than Methods section of ecological journal.

 Ecological papers
 -----------------